VadimBelyaev02/WeatherAnalyzer/README.md

 # WeatherAnalyzer

 To run the app you need to run the following command in the following order:
-1) mvn clean package
+1) ./mvnw clean package
 2) docker-compose up

 The application port is 8080.

-Now you can access the app using the table below.
+Now you can access the app using the table below and any tool that can send http requests.

 | HTTP METHOD | ENDPOINT | PARAMETERS | REQUEST BODY | DESCRIPTION |